-UITextPosition object represents a position in a text container; in other words, it is an index into the backing string in a text-displaying view.
+A position in a text container—that is, an index into the backing string in a text-display view.

 - iOS 3.2+

 UIText objects for representing specific locations within the text managed by the class.
 The text input system uses both these objects and

 UIText objects for communicating text-layout information.
 There are two reasons for using objects for text positions rather than primitive types such as

 Some documents contain nested elements (for example, HTML tags and embedded objects) and you need to track both absolute position and position in the visible text.

 The WebKit framework requires that text indexes and offsets be represented by objects.

 UIText objects—for example, one used in plain text—might have a single integer property that represents an offset into a string.
 If you adopt the

 This class declares no methods of its own.